space307/pure-index/website/src/content/docs/intro/js-api.md

 };
 ```

-The description of each field can be found in the [configuration section](/pure-index/reference/configuration).
-The values of optional parameters will be taken as defaults if they are not provided.
+You can find the description of each field in the [configuration section](/pure-index/reference/configuration).
+If you don't provide values for optional parameters, they will be taken as defaults.

 :::caution
-`Item['dir']` should contains full path to the repository
+`Item['dir']` should contain the full path to the repository
 :::

 ### Returns

-Promise with `Result` object.
+Promise with a `Result` object.

 ```ts
 type Result =